-Qimmah Russo Heats Up Instagram With Sizzling Photo Series: ‘Had To Get My A** Back In Shape’
+Qimmah Russo Heats Up Instagram With Sizzling Photo Series: 'Had To Get My A** Back In Shape'

 Qimmah Russo provided some serious words of encouragement combined with a stunning display of her athletic figure in her most recent Instagram update on Wednesday evening.
-The fitness powerhouse pushed her 1.7 million followers in the caption to motivate themselves and to bounce back to a regular fitness routine, despite the dreary days of quarantine.
+In the caption, the fitness powerhouse pushed her 1.7 million followers to motivate themselves and to bounce back to a regular fitness routine, despite the dreary days of quarantine.

 She wore a tiny, two-piece workout ensemble that showcased all of her best assets.
-The black sports bra had a high neck, but made up for the extra coverage with a skimpy, horizontal cut-out above her bust that flaunted an ample amount of cleavage.
+The black sports bra had a high neck, but made up for the extra coverage with a skimpy, horizontal cutout above her bust that flaunted an ample amount of cleavage.
 The straps sat close to her neck, giving an uninterrupted view of her chiseled shoulders.
 Red accent lines encircled the band around her rib cage, and the bright yellow logo for the supplement brand she repped in the caption was printed across her chest.

-Her long hair was a bright, canary-blond at the roots, which transitioned to a fiery orange and then a deep violet at the tips of her loose curls.
-She wore a narrow fabric band at her hairline to keep her tresses out of her eyes.

 Qimmah posed leaning against a metal railing in a cement parking garage for the casual photo shoot.
-The monochromatic background made her appearance look that much more vibrant.
+The monochromatic background made her appearance that much more vibrant.
 Several of the five images captured her from the front, as well as a few in which she angled her enviable buns to the camera.

 Qimmah's Instagram followers were thrilled by her post, and flocked to the comments section with praise for her motivational attitude and sexy demeanor.